jxying/Sparse-PR/README.md

 1. Initialization: The first stage generates an initial estimate that is close to the ground truth signal, using the sparse spectral initialization method proposed in [2].

-2. Refinement: The second stage refines the initial estimate to obtain the ground truth signal, using our algorithm proposed in [1].
+2. Refinement: The second stage refines the initial estimate to obtain the ground truth signal, using our proposed second-order algorithm.

 ## To run the code: